rlivings39/react-fastapi-mongodb-practice/README.md

 - [ ] How to containerize things
 - [ ] Securely handle database in containerization setup
 - [ ] Make env handling more sane in [settings.py](./backend/settings.py)
+- [ ] Run tests in container setup
 - [ ] Document env handling
 - [ ] Add database instructions to README
 - [ ] Update backend tests to fail fast if MongoDB connection fails
-- [ ] How to launch backend and frontend correctly
+- [x] How to launch backend and frontend correctly
 - [ ] Add frontend tests
 - [ ] How to mock out backed when want to test frontend
 - [ ] How to properly handle errors?
 Maybe add toast messages?